gdiet/backup/README.md

 Hopefully, you will never see an `EnsureFailed` exception the logs.
 However, if you are reproducibly blocked by an `EnsureFailed` exception, you can tell the dedup file system not to stop processing when the offending condition occurs.
 (Do this at you own risk!)
 For this, add `-Dsuppress.[marker]` to the java options in the script, where `[marker]` is the marker string prepended to the actual exception message, e.g. `-Dsuppress.cache.keep` or `-Dsuppress.utility.restore`.

+### Run The H2 Database Server In TCP Mode

+For demonstration, investigation or debugging it might be interesting to examine the DedupFS database while the DedupFS file system is mounted.
+For this, add `-DH2.TcpPort=<TCP port>` to the java options in the script.
+When running in this mode, at startup time the JDBC connection information to use is logged on WARN level.

 ## Story: How I Use DedupFS

 ### (Some Of) The Problems DedupFS Solves For Me